What is the Future of Medical Marijuana?

 Standardization for Prescribers

 Currently, it’s difficult to prescribe a standardized dose of medical marijuana for patients.
-Most patients discover the ideal dose for their condition via trial and error.
+Most patients discover how to use cannabis safely with an ideal dose for their condition via trial and error.
 If the drug is to gain widespread acceptance, this trend cannot continue.
 There is a number of factors that prevent doctors from prescribing a standard dose.

 The first and probably the most important is that most prescribers do not have sufficient knowledge about medical cannabis.
 The drug is not in any med school syllabus.
 In fact, a lot of prescribers do not trust medical cannabis and may be skeptical about crossing federal law by prescribing it.
 To become a prescriber in Florida, you are required to take a 2-hour course and examination.
 Other states have similar crash programs that are usually insufficient to gain in-depth knowledge.
 For a drug that potentially requires extensive dosage individualization, there is only so much that can be covered within two hours.